codeceptjs/CodeceptJS/docs/helpers/WebDriver.md

 ### runInWeb

-Placeholder for ~ locator only test case write once run on both Appium and WebDriverIO.
+Placeholder for ~ locator only test case write once run on both Appium and WebDriver.

 #### Parameters